Kings Langley

 Residential development activity is lower than average in Kings Langley according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Kings Langley has experienced around 30 dwellings receiving development approval each year over the past five financial years.
-This totals an estimated 152 homes between FY-21 and FY-25.
-So far in FY-26, 16 approvals have been recorded.
-With an average of only 0.4 people moving to the area per dwelling built over these years, new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Kings Langley averaged approximately 30 new dwelling approvals annually over the past five financial years.
+This totals an estimated 152 homes.
+As of FY-26, 16 approvals have been recorded so far.
+Between FY-21 and FY-25, on average, only 0.4 people moved to the area for each dwelling built.

 Frequently Asked Questions - Development